 USA EB-5 Immigrant Investor Visas

-The EB-5 program requires that a foreign individual invests US$ 1 million or USD 500,000 if the investment is made in a rural area or an area with high unemployment into a new commercial enterprise and create 10 new full-time jobs.
+The EB-5 Direct Investment program requires a foreign individual to invest US$ 1 million into a new commercial enterprise and create 10 new full-time jobs.
 Funds must stay invested and be at risk until permanent resident status is granted (usually about 4 years).

 What is EB5 program?

 The U.S. EB-5 Program is an employment creation-based immigration program designed for an immigrant investor with sufficient capital resources to petition themselves and their immediate family for Permanent Residency in the United States.

 For those without close family in the US, an EB-5 is among the quickest ways to get a U.S. Green Card through investment.

 Upon acceptance of the USCIS I-526 application, the investor is issued a "Conditional" Green Card.
 After time, investment, and job requirements have been met, a "Permanent" Green Card will be issued to the investor and the investor's immediate family members.
 EB-5 Programs are generally low risk and provide you with a reasonable return on investment.